 In relation to GDPUSA, the results indicate that it is statistically significant, with the expected sign.
-The value implies that the sc increases by 1.18 percentage points due statistically significant, with the expected sign.
+The value implies that the sc increases by 1.18 percentage points due graphical proximity of Mexico to the United States.
+The employed personnel variable was statistically significant, with the expected sign.
 Quantitatively, the coefficient implies that an increase in the employed population of the manufacturing sector increases the sc by 0.56 percentage points.
 Finally, the crisis dummy variable had the expected sign, and the coefficient indicates a reduction of 0.023 percentage points in the sc.